skarlekar/WorldHappinessReport/README.md

 ## Problem Statement

-What makes people happy in their day-to-day activities and each country’s GDP.
+What makes people happy in their day-to-day activities and how does it relate to  country’s GDP

 ## Solution Architecture
 ![World Happiness Report - Solution Architecture](https://github.com/skarlekar/WorldHappinessReport/blob/master/images/Glue_POC_Solution_Arch.png)